-This article gives a brief summary for quick revision of the chapter "The Rise of Nationalism in Europe" which is the first chapter of the History textbook (Social Science) of Class 10 under the Nagaland Board of School Education (NBSE).
+This article gives a brief summary for quick revision and MCQs of the chapter "The Rise of Nationalism in Europe" which is the first chapter of the History textbook (Social Science) of Class 10 under the Nagaland Board of School Education (NBSE).

 Introduction to the chapter Rise of Nationalism in Europe: The nature of nationalism in Europe changed dramatically.
 There was no such thing as nationalism in Europe (in its present form).
 At the time, all Christians in Western Europe were Catholics; all educated people spoke Latin, and all lived under the Holy Roman Empire.
 As a result, mass allegiance to a nation was unknown during those centuries.
 However, three developments brought about gradual changes.

 (i) The Renaissance ushered in the rise of vernacular languages and their use in literary expression.

 (ii) During the Reformation, several national churches seceded from the Catholic Church.